fdisk /dev/nvme0n1 nvme0n1 nvme0n1p1 nvme0n1p2 nvme0n1p3 nvme0n1p4 root@amphyction:/home/pau# fdisk /dev/nvme0n1 Welcome to fdisk (util-linux 2.37.2). Changes will remain in memory only, until you decide to write them. Be careful before using the write command. Command (m for help):

 Do the usual installation.
 If you are doing it from a USB drive, in my case it was sd1 and it was not mounted.

-Place it at exactly this location on your ubuntu installation and rename it to openbsdx64.efi:
+Place it at exactly this location on your gnu/linux installation and rename it to whatever you want, for instance openbsdx64.efi:

 # mv BOOTX64.EFI /boot/efi/EFI/BOOT/openbsdx64.efi

-Be careful about the quotes in (hd0,gpt1).
+By the way, be careful with the quotes in the root entry.
 It turns out that, for some obscure reason, ubuntu is NOT using sh but dash

 amphyction% ls -lrt /usr/bin/sh lrwxrwxrwx 1 root root 4 Mar 23 2022 /usr/bin/sh -> dash